ConEmu/ConEmu.github.io/en/ClearScreen.md

 ### Reason 5  {#reason-5}

-In the [Issue 550](https://github.com/Maximus5/ConEmu/issues/550) I been noted about ‘example’ of the feature implementation in the Tera Term.
+In the [Issue 550](https://github.com/Maximus5/ConEmu/issues/550) I been noted about â€˜exampleâ€™ of the feature implementation in the Tera Term.

 Well, I have tried both local cygwin connection and remote ssh to Ubuntu in the Tera Term, and it just doesn't work.

 * Connect (to cygwin or remote via ssh)
 * Execute `ls`
-* Call menu item ‘Reset terminal’
+* Call menu item â€˜Reset terminalâ€™
 * Get fail
   * Cursor jumps to the {0,0} and that's all!
   * Screen is not cleared!